YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 As the :ref:`go-easy-api` involves more copying of data between the Go and YottaDB runtime systems, it requires the CPU to perform a little more work than the :ref:`go-simple-api` does.
 Whether or not this has a measurable impact on performance depends on the application and workload.

 The length of strings (values and subscripts) in YottaDB is variable, as is the number of subscripts a local or global variable can have.
 The :ref:`go-simple-api` requires application code to allocate memory for buffers, raising errors when allocated memory (either size or number of buffers) is insufficient.
-Requiring application code using the :ref:`go-easy-api` to similarly allocate memory would be at odds with our goal of having it “just work”.
+Requiring application code using the :ref:`go-easy-api` to similarly allocate memory would be at odds with our goal of having it "just work".
 Although YottaDB provides functionality to *a priori* determine the length of a value in order to allocate required memory, doing this for every call would adversely affect performance.
 The :ref:`go-easy-api` therefore allocates buffers initially of a size and number we believe to be reasonable.
 Whenever a result exceeds its allocation and returns an error, YottaDB expands the allocation transparently to the caller, and repeats the operation, remembering the expanded size for future allocations in the process.

 .. _go-easy-api-funcs: